by Melanie Benson Strick

 2. Challenge yourself to take on ONE new venture that feels scary (you don’t need to do 17 at once…)

-3. Explore an area in your life that you feel like you are holding yourself back.
+3. Explore an area in your life where you feel like you are holding yourself back.
 Decide to do the opposite of what you normally do for 3 weeks to challenge your comfort zone.

 4. Evaluate your current business for where you are fighting to keep things the same versus innovating and challenging the status quo.